apple-fritter/RTSP.downmix.4-to-1_2x2/README.md

-# RTSP downmix 4 to 1, in a 2x2 grid
+# RTSP downmix
-Downmix four streams to one stream, in a 2x2 grid, split the output and label them on one side, and record an unlabeled file.
+RTSP downmix: (4)in, (1)out.
+2x2 grid.
+Labels outbound stream, records unlabeled local file.
+Bash.

 ## About
 This script contains a command for `FFmpeg`, a popular open-source multimedia framework that allows users to encode, decode, transcode, and stream audio and video files.